 UNICEF is responding to both the immediate and long-term needs.
 As the largest supplier of ready-to-use therapeutic food, procuring between 75-80 percent of the world’s supply, UNICEF is able to get mass amounts of therapeutic food to the Sahel and bring children back to health.
 UNICEF also provides clean water supplies so that children, already weakened by malnutrition, can practice proper hygiene to protect themselves against waterborne diseases and COVID-19.

-"Malnutrition silently stalks children across the Sahel, and 2018 has been particularly severe," said Marie-Pierre Poirier, UNICEF Regional Director for West and Central Africa.
-"We have been able to deliver the supplies and medicines these children need to survive, but equally important are investments in preventive measures and early detection to stop children from getting sick in the first place.
-This was the shift we implemented this year and it produced encouraging results."
+"Malnutrition silently stalks children across the Sahel," said Marie-Pierre Poirier, UNICEF Regional Director for West and Central Africa.
+"We have been able to deliver the supplies and medicines these children need to survive, but equally important are investments in preventive measures and early detection to stop children from getting sick in the first place."

 With local governments, UNICEF is working to prevent malnutrition and help communities prepare for future crises by helping improve and secure food availability, access and use of local food resources and quality health and other social services.
 Further, additional staffers have been onboarded to respond specifically to this crisis.

 Learn how UNICEF works to address climate change and its impact on children.